Answering "What Type Of Work Environments Do You Prefer"

 The last point gives you a massive advantage over other candidates.
 Companies want to take the minimum risk possible in hiring employees.
-So, when you present yourself as someone who has prior experience working in an atmosphere similar to theirs and performed well, you are providing them a tried and tested option.
-It's a win-win for both, the company gets an employee that's guaranteed to achieve results (low risk) and you increase your odds of getting an offer of employment.
+So, when you present yourself as someone who has prior experience working in an atmosphere similar to theirs and performed well, you provide them with a tried and tested option.
+It's a win-win for both, the company gets an employee that's guaranteed to achieve results (low risk), and you increase your odds of getting an offer of employment.

 Therefore, know what work principles the company relies on and focus on how your experience can assist in that.

 For example, if a company emphasizes teamwork, collaboration, and leadership.
 Then you could help your case by talking about your experience as a team leader in a previous project.
 It could even be about a college assignment or a career assignment that you were a part of.